colyseus/colyseus/README.md

 # ![colyseus](examples/logo.png?raw=true)

-Minimalist MMO Game Server for Node.js.
+Minimalistic MMO Game Server for Node.js.

 > Colyseus is in early stage development.
 Don't expect a mature and
 > ready-to-scale piece of software here